 5. World-Class Dining in Historic Courtyards

 I was absolutely blown away by the incredible restaurant scene in Cartagena—in fact, I would even go as far as saying it’s worth a trip for the food alone.
 Everywhere we turned, there was a new culinary discovery hidden away in a charming courtyard serving up fresh seafood and ceviche.
 Highlights include Bohemia, Carmen, and Alma (pictured above).
-Check back here for a full Cartagena food and restaurant guide coming up soon!

 6. Locally-Grown Colombian Coffee

 Colombia is renowned for its coffee, and Cartagena has no shortage of coffee shops featuring locally-grown beans.
 One of the best spots to grab a coffee is bookstore-turned-cafe Abacus Books and Coffee (pictured above right).
 I could have browsed the books here for hours (and not just because of the AC)!